zoonoo/azure-docs.ko-kr/articles/virtual-machines/virtual-machines-linux-endpoints-in-resource-manager.md

 <properties
-   pageTitle="Resource Manager 개요의 클래식 끝점 | Microsoft Azure" description="클래식 배포 모델의 끝점이 네트워크 보안 그룹 및 ACL 규칙을 사용하여 Resource Manager에서 구현되는 방식 이해" services="virtual-machines-linux" documentationCenter="" authors="iainfoulds"
+   pageTitle="Classic Endpoints in Resource Manager Overview | Microsoft Azure" description="Understand how endpoints from the Classic deployment model are now implemented in Resource Manager using Network Security Groups and ACL rules" services="virtual-machines-linux" documentationCenter="" authors="iainfoulds"